-Utilizing a blend of pinot noir (70 percent) and chardonnay (30 percent) grown in the grand cru villages of Bouzy, Verzenay, and Ambonnay, the Brut Tradition is a textured and expressive Champagne.
+Utilizing a blend of pinot noir (70%) and chardonnay (30%) grown in the grand cru villages of Bouzy, Verzenay, and Ambonnay, the Brut Tradition is a textured and expressive Champagne.
 It drinks deliciously when it’s young and only adds richness with a few years of aging.

 The palate is complex and generous, with flavors of black cherry, fresh mint, and toasted pastries leading to a savory mushroom finish.
-This is a gorgeous and textbook Champagne—and if Champagne is the king of sparkling wines, the Brut Tradition makes a strong case to be a pretty solid standard-bearer for the entire category.
+This is a gorgeous and textbook Champagne—and if Champagne is the king of sparkling wines, the Brut Tradition is a pretty solid standard-bearer for the entire category.

 Region: New Mexico | ABV: 12% | Tasting Notes: Green apple, orange rind, toast

 Bubbles from New Mexico?
 You bet.
 This shockingly affordable sparkling wine is produced by the Gruet family (originally from Champagne) in Albuquerque.
 Their Champenoise roots bring an Old World touch to these méthode traditionelle sparklers, which are produced from classic Champagne varieties.
 This lively bottle of bubbles jumps with flavors of green apple, orange rind, and toast.
 Making weeknight bubbles a thing has never been easier (or economical).